joshuastevenson/joshuastevenson.github.io/WhatMakesACSDegree.md

 ### CS 1180 Computer Science I
 I did not take this course.
 I had credit from the AP Computer Science exam I took in high school.
 I do not know exactly what is taught in it but I can guess.

 The course is an introductory programming course using java.
-Control structure {if, switch, while, for}, types, type literals (I helped someone with this once),classes, enums (I heard they are not fully explained), and ? (though I don't know if ternary `?` is covered).
+Control structure {if, switch, while, for}, types, type literals (I helped someone with this once), classes, enums (I heard they are not fully explained), and ? (though I don't know if ternary `?` is covered).
 Swing apparently was introduced when I started but they switched to JavaFX.

 I am really glad I did not need to take this course.
 I am fairly sure I would have learned nothing given what I had taught myself from the internet.
 In fact...

 ### CS 1181 Computer Science II
 The course after 1180.
-I learned nothing.
+I did not learn much.
 Some of the content was still overlap from AP CS (Recursion) and other content (understanding how linked and array lists work, using queues and stacks) I had already studied myself.
 I'm not sure if inheritance was first introduced here or before.

-A few of the labs/projects required using existing code and project design.
-One of them was poorly designed enough that I had to annotate my code `@Depricated` that interfaced with code that couldn't be change.
-It was only even like 30 loc that were provided but it was just the wrong way of doing it.
-My instructor retired so I do not know if that assignment still exists.
-My memories of the class aren't helped by the instructor's quizzes being "What was the implementation of ___ in chapter X.x?" followed by a list of valid implementations, including those mentioned in other sections (knowledge of the book was needed, not the concepts).
+The textbook had an array class were indexes started at 1.
+Had a few projects with constraints encouraging bad programming practices.
+That was a shame.

 Positive note: the course taught how to actually profile java (using netbeans).
 New things this course made me do: Draw out node chains.

 ### MTH 2570 Discrete Math
 Basic predicate logic/boolean algebra.
 Basic graph theory and combinatorics.
 Proof by induction.